OpenSun3D/cvpr24-challenge/docs/track_2.md

 - In the first phase, the *Development Phase*, the challenge participants can download and use the *dev* split for their experiments, which is based on a small subset of the *Training* set of the SceneFun3D dataset.
 From these *dev* scenes, we provide all the data assets and annotations for development purposes.
 We refer to this subset as the *Challenge Development* set.
 The participants can upload their predictions on scenes from the *Challenge Development* set to the [Phase 1 - Development Benchmark](https://eval.ai/web/challenges/challenge-page/2262/) in the submission webpage.

 - In the second phase, the *Test Phase*, we provide the scenes from the *test* split of the SceneFun3D dataset, we refer to this subset as the *Challenge Test* set.
 For each of these scenes, we provide all the data assets and input language task descriptions but we do not provide the GT annotations.
-The participants are expected to upload their predictions for each scene from the *Challenge Test* to the [Phase 2 - Test Benchmark](https://eval.ai/web/challenges/challenge-page/2262/) in the submission webpage.
+The participants are expected to upload their predictions for each scene from the *Challenge Test* set to the [Phase 2 - Test Benchmark](https://eval.ai/web/challenges/challenge-page/2262/) in the submission webpage.
 Data for this phase will be made available for downloading by May 1st, 2024, this will be announced on our website.

 ### Data organization and format